conan-io/conan-io.github.io/_posts/2021-01-25-New-conan-release-1-33.markdown

 ## New `msvc` compiler in settings

-This release signals the start of yet another long-term migration process in Conan's binary modeling strategy.
+This release signals the start of yet another major migration process in Conan's binary modeling strategy.
 We've now added a new compiler named `msvc`.
-Indeed as you may have guessed, the long-term goal is therefore to eventually replace the compiler name of `Visual Studio` in Conan's settings.
+Indeed as you may have guessed, the long-term goal is therefor to eventually replace the compiler name of `Visual Studio` in Conan's settings.

 Furthermore, this setting comes along new models for `compiler.version` and `compiler.runtime`.
 For version, `msvc` now models the actual compiler executable version rather than the IDE version.
 For runtime, what was previously `compiler.runtime` is now divided into `compiler.runtime` and `compiler.runtime_type`.

 So, whereas the old syntax was: